 - The Walt Disney Studios

-This report examines films that were released theatrically during the 2016 calendar year (January 1 to December 31) under the official studio banners and imprints.
-Films released by these studio’s “art house” divisions (such as Fox Searchlight) were analyzed separately and not part of the parent studio’s final tally or grade.
-The total number of films released by major studios that fell within the research parameters is 125.
+This report examines films that were distributed theatrically during the 2018 calendar year (January 1 to December 31) in the United States under the official studio banners and imprints as reported by Box Office Mojo, the studios, and other entertainment reporting sources.
+GLAAD did not include theatrical re-releases and special events such as filmed live events in this count.
+Films distributed by these studio’s “art house” divisions (such as Fox Searchlight) were analyzed separately and not part of the parent studio’s final tally or grade.
+The total number of films released by major studios that fell within the research parameters is 110.

 - Focus Features

 - Sony Pictures Classics

 Each film was researched and reviewed for inclusion of lesbian, gay, bisexual, transgender, and queer (LGBTQ) characters.
 The total number of LGBTQ characters was recorded for each film, as well as each character’s race/ethnicity, sexual orientation, and gender identity.